Browsed by

 Many are claiming this all smells like another Forbes 30 under 30 scam wrapped in greenwashing.
 Adding to the skepticism, there’s a new securities fraud investigation about Energy Vault relating to stock price manipulation.
 The stock has dropped almost 75% since it was introduced.
 This could spell bad news for the company, and China isn’t known for being lenient to scammers.

 Want to maximize long weekends in 2024?
-Strategically request one PTO day to get three and four day weekends galore!
+Strategically request these vacation days to get three and four day holiday weekends galore!

 • Monday, Jan.
 1 (New Year’s Day recognized)